MRChemSoft/mrchem/doc/users/user_inp.rst

 .. code-block:: bash

     WaveFunction {
       method     = <wavefunction_method>  # Core, Hartree, HF or DFT
       restricted = true                   # Spin restricted/unrestricted
     }

 There are currently four methods available: Core Hamiltonian, Hartree, Hartree-Fock (HF) and Density Functional Theory (DFT).
 When running DFT you can `either` set one of the default functionals in this section (e.g. ``method = B3LYP``), `or` you can set ``method = DFT`` and specify a "non-standard" functional in the separate DFT section (see below).
-See :ref:`Input parameters` for a list of available default functionals.
+See :ref:`User input reference` for a list of available default functionals.

 DFT
 ---